tahmidefaz/seedling/README.md

 Seedling 🌱 gives you a very simple and scalable way to detect intents from user messages using LLMs.
 In order to make things scalable, seedling forces you to group your intents to **topics**.
-This also keeps your prompt length short, reduces LLM hallucination, and make things more accurate.
+This also keeps your prompt length short, reduces LLM hallucination, and makes LLM output more accurate.

 ![An image showing intents grouped together into topics](/topics_and_intents.png)